benkonz/BitsetContainer/README.md

 ```

 ##Details
 The header file is broken up into two classes, the BitsetIterator and the BitsetContainer.
 BitsetIterator is a [random access iterator](http://en.cppreference.com/w/cpp/concept/RandomAccessIterator) that defines all of the random access iterator operation overloads and uses a bool as a value type.
-The BitsetContainer class extends the std::bitset class and it defines the begin() and end() functions that return a BitsetIterator that points to the beggining and one element after the end of the Bitset.
+The BitsetContainer class extends the std::bitsetPtr class and it defines the begin() and end() functions that return a BitsetIterator that points to the beggining and one element after the end of the Bitset.

 ##License
 This library uses the [GNU Genreal Public Licence](https://www.gnu.org/licenses/gpl-3.0.en.html)